 Interestingly, if areas of the brain tied to receiving signals (sound or visual) are ramped up to such an extent, they will self generate inputs if it's lacking from outside.

-This is a perfect example of an active mind not having enough to process:
+This is a perfect example of an active mind (the glutamate piece) not having enough to process:

 vivid dreamlike visual imagery can be induced in some individuals by placing 2 halves of a ping pong ball over the eyes and playing a recording of the sounds of a waterfall for several minutes

 Check out CBD and glutamate to learn more.